 Note: The base premium is a share of the nationwide average bid.
 It equals the nationwide average times a factor with a numerator of 25.5% and a denominator of 100% minus CMS's estimate of aggregate plan revenues for Part D benefits that they receive through federal individual reinsurance subsidies.
-Beginning in 2011, Part D began collecting additional premiums from higher income enrollees.
-The extra premium amount is equal to the difference between 35, 50, 65, 80, or 85% and the 25.5% applied to the nationwide average bid adjusted for individual reinsurance.
+Beginning in 2024, the Inflation Reduction Act of 2022 limits the annual increase in the base premium to no more than 6 percent.
+When this provision is binding (as in the case of 2024), the base premium's share of Part D benefit costs is less than 25.5 percent applied to the nationwide average bid amount.
+Beginning in 2011, Part D began collecting additional premiums from higher-income enrollees.
+The extra premium amount is equal to the difference between 35%, 50%, 65%, 80%, or 85% and the 25.5% applied to the nationwide average bid adjusted for individual reinsurance.